killamatic/Capstone-Prioritizer/README.md

 Setup the mysql instance
-//need to use program files path because MySQL is not in PATH "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe" -u root -p < setup_db.sql
+//need to use program files path because MySQL is not in PATH "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe" -u root -p < setup_db.sql "C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe" -u root -p < setup_db_updated.sql

+from Capstone-prioritizer folder// where main is use this command to setup the db assuming that the MySQL setup was done according to the MySQL base settings
+"C:\Program Files\MySQL\MySQL Server 8.0\bin\mysql.exe" -u root -p < ./db/setup_db_updated.sql

 If MySQL becomes corrupted,